willisq/Calculadora/README.md

-A simple calculator made with javascript class and modules.
+A simple calculator made with javascript classes and modules.
 Remember dispatch the project with a server to run.